mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Run/Walk 60 minutes: 10 minutes walk to start.
 50 minutes easy running.
 Flat terrain works.
 If you're feeling great, <strike>you can hit a local hill or two.
 Aka: You don't have to avoid all the hills</strike>.

 ### NOTES
-Total Time: **0 minutes**
+<mark>Total Time: **0 minutes** &nbsp;</mark>

 Good sleep and unless someone told my I have been dealing with a sore back, I would not have known this morning.
 Things are looking up.

 Work however, threw a curveball at my afternoon.
 I was about to head out the door for today's scheduled jog when I answered a _"bing!"_ from my computer.
 That was a call that pushed passed 1800 and into dinner.
 After dinner, I was back on the keyboard and today's training was a miss.
+My goal this week was to manage this exact thing better; today was unavoidable.

 <!---->
-## FRIDAY MAR 19
+## FRIDAY MAR 19 🌤
 Sleep **3** | Fatigue **2** | Stress **2** | Soreness **4**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>